Apprenticeship Fortune & Parker

 Apprenticeship with Michael Fortune & Kelly Parker

 It is a comprehensive class where you will take a design idea from proof-of-concept into fabrication.
-We will focus on creating a table – you are going to want to be able to work through all aspects of the build so if your project is overly large if will hinder that process.
+We will focus on creating a table, but if you have something else in mind come on in!
+You are going to want to be able to work through all aspects of the build, so if your project is overly large if it will hinder the process.

-Although students will work independently, there will be plenty of spontaneous learning opportunities as we highlight key learnings and unique approaches in each student’s project.
+Although students will work independently, there are plenty of spontaneous learning opportunities as we highlight key learnings and unique approaches in each student’s project.

 The class will feature numerous demos as well as plenty of time for project work.
-At the end of the apprenticeship students will have full-sized drawing, the jigs needed to create their table and fabrication should be well underway.
+At the end of the apprenticeship, students will have full-sized drawings, the jigs needed to create their table, and fabrication should be well underway.

-You should aim not to complete the project, but to drill down and solve all of the design challenges associated with it, you should anticipate having the majority of parts and portions of assembly done.
+You should be to drill down and solve all of the design challenges associated with your project.
+Anticipate having the majority of parts and portions of assembly done.

-Come with the goal in mind that this will be your most difficult project to date and that you will pick the instructors brains clean and glean information from the other student projects so that you can build your own project with confidence, a clean plan of approach, techniques, and jigs in place.
+Come with the goal in mind that this will be your most growth-related project to date.
+Pick the instructor’s brains clean and glean information from the other student projects, and build your project with confidence, a clear plan of approach, techniques, and jigs in place.